-Prospects want to hear from you, but that doesn’t mean they’ll sit through a long, boring, salesy call.
+Prospects want to hear from you, but that doesn’t mean they’ll sit through a long, boring sales call.
 It’s up to you to convince them what you have to say is worth your time.
 The only way to achieve this is if you have a great telemarketing script.
-That said, check out these five tips on how you can improve your B2B telemarketing script.
+That said, check out these five tips on improving your B2B telemarketing script.

 That’s why pre-call telemarketing planning is critical.